unbalancedparentheses/learning_ergodicity_economics/README.md

 # Ergodicity Economics lecture notes
-Lecture notes, published through our blog.
+Lecture notes, published through our blog

+You can download the lectures notes [here](./main.pdf)

 If you want to discuss the lecture notes you can join the [Discord server](https://discord.gg/TcnesY8)